 If the kids see an argument, an altercation, a fight, this is the ONE detail that almost every time the Judge will determine Domestic Violence has occurred.
 To lessen the chance for a domestic violence finding in Family court, make sure your kids are completely shielded from marital conflict.

 Domestic violence can be physical or psychological, and it can affect anyone of any age, gender, race or sexual orientation.
 Women are most often the battered party in a violent relationship, although men are victimized as well.
 More that 38 million American women have been victims of domestic violence.
 There is a way to fight back and free yourself from the fear and control of dangerous, narcissistic abuser.
-Here is a link that can help you.
+Reach out to National Domestic Violence Hotline for help.

 Their advocates are available 24/7 at 1-800-799-SAFE (7233) in more than 200 languages.
 All calls are free and confidential.